AlGepe/OmniCalcs/SEO/Hexagon/New_hexagon.md

 ## Honeycomb pattern and why the 6-sided shape is so popular in nature

-The Honeycomb pattern composed of regular hexagon arrange side by side filling the entire surface the spam without any whole in between them.
-This honeycomb pattern appears not only in honeycombs (surprise!) but in many other places in nature.
+The honeycomb pattern composed of **regular hexagons arrange side by side** filling the entire surface the spam without any whole in between them.
+This honeycomb pattern appears not only in honeycombs (surprise!) but in **many other places in nature**.
 In fact, it is so popular that one could say it is the default shape when conflicting forces are at play and spheres are not possible due to the nature of the problem.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Pypd_yKGYpA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+From bee _'houses'_ to rock cracks through organic<a href="https://www.omnicalculator.com/chemistry">chemistry</a>, the regular hexagon is the most common polygonal shape that exists in nature.
+And there is a reason for that: the hexagon angles.
+The 120º angle is the most mechanically stable of all, and coincidentally it is also the **angle at which the sides meet at the vertices** when we line up hexagons side by side.
+For a full description of the importance and the advantages of regular hexagons, we recommend watching the video.
+To those who are hard-core readers we will try to explain briefly, a we will recommend them checking how fast the read with the <portal cid=319>reading speed calculator</portal>

+The way that 120º angles distribute amongst 2 of the sides the <portal cid=1145>forces</portal> (and in turn the <portal cid=443>stress</portal>) exerted on one the other one makes it a very stable and mechanically <portal cid=676>efficient</portal> geometry.
+This is a very important advantage that hexagons have.
+Another important advantage of the regular hexagon is that it belongs to the group of polygons that can **fill a surface with no gaps in between them** (regular triangle, square and hexagon).
+On top of that, the regular 6-sided shape has the **smallest perimeter for the biggest area** amongst this surface-filling polygons, which obviously makes it very efficient.

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexHoneycomb.jpeg" alt="Honeycomb patter is very efficient and strong" style="width:60%" align="center"> </p>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Pypd_yKGYpA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+So those are the main reasons you can find hexagons in many places.
+Just to name a few, one can find regular hexagonal patterns in:

+* Honeycombs
+* Organic compounds
+* Stacks of bubbles
+* Rock formations (like <a href="https://en.wikipedia.org/wiki/Giant%27s_Causeway">Giant's Causeway</a>)
+* Eyes of insects
+* ...